DiedrichsenLab/Functional_Fusion/docs/02atlas.rst

 Atlases, Regions, and Parcellations
 ===================================

-The Atlas class defines the atlas space, the voxel resolution, and the set of voxels or vertices that will form the basis of the analysis.
+The ``Atlas`` class defines the atlas space, the voxel resolution, and the set of voxels or vertices that will form the basis of the analysis.
 Subclasses are ``AtlasVolumetric``, and ``AtlasSurface``.
-Each Atlas contains  :math:`P` locations (vertices or voxels) that are being sampled for the analysis.
+Each atlas contains  :math:`P` locations (vertices or voxels) that are being sampled for the analysis.

 Atlas Spaces
 ------------
-Each Atlas is defined in a specific space.
-The atlas space defines how data is transformed between Native space and the atlas, or between different atlases. ``Functional_Fusion`` follows the convention of atlas space naming used in `Templateflow.org <https://www.templateflow.org/>`_.
+Each atlas is defined in a specific space.
+The atlas space defines how data is transformed between native space and the atlas, or between different atlases. ``Functional_Fusion`` follows the convention of atlas space naming used in `Templateflow.org <https://www.templateflow.org/>`_.

 The following spaces are defined so far:
     * ``MNI152NLin6Asym``: MNI152NLin6Asym space, the standard MNI space template in FSL